belle2/basf2/index.rst

 .. tip:: If you are new to the Belle II software, you should take a look
     at the :ref:`onlinebook` to help you get started.

-.. tip:: In case of any questions regarding thee Belle II software, or for additional information, please check the `Belle II Questions <https://questions.belle2.org>`_ forum.
+.. tip:: In case of any questions regarding the Belle II software, or for additional information, please check the `Belle II Questions <https://questions.belle2.org>`_ forum.

 ----